kaftejiman/ctf_challenges/3k2021/README.md

 ```

-* Function 40 is the implementation of
+* Function 40 is the implementation of XOR suggested by our team mate KOOLI.

 ```python
 lookup = [[0, 1], [1, 0]]